nathanbraun/nathanbraun-com/content/monty-hall.md

 Say you always switch.
 Now there are two outcomes:

 You originally pick one of the two dud doors (2/3 chance).
-Then Monty will open the *other* dud and so if you switch to the unopened door, you'll win.
+Then Monty will open the *other* dud (he has to, the only other option is the prize door and he can't open that) and so if you switch to the unopened door, you'll win.

 You originally pick the prize (1/3 chance).
 Monty will open one of the two duds, you'll switch to the other, unopened dud.
 You won't win.

 So: 2/3 of winning if you switch.
-Don't switch, it all depends on whether you pick the prize initially, which you have a 1/3 of doing.
+Don't switch, it all depends on whether you pick the prize initially, which you'll do 1/3 of the time.